-David McEachran, who has been referred to as-as a special prosecutor for the Whatcom County Prosecuting Attorney’s office, argues that Bass lived on the equal street as Stavik, that her jogging direction took her through his house and that he commenced attending her high school basketball games, in keeping with court facts.
+David McEachran, who has been referred to as a special prosecutor for the Whatcom County Prosecuting Attorney’s office, argues that Bass lived on the same street as Stavik, that her jogging direction took her through his house, and that he commenced attending her high school basketball games, in keeping with court facts.
 Prosecutors allege Bass kidnapped and raped Stavik, after which they killed her to prevent her from alerting the police, courtroom information display.

-Prosecutors asked Judge Olson to reserve a ruling on whether or not the person could testify in the course of the trial.
-A ruling is predicted sometime next week or will take place at some stage in the trial.
+Prosecutors asked Judge Olson to reserve a ruling on whether or not the person could testify during the trial.
+A verdict is predicted sometime next week or will occur at some stage in the problem.

 The trial will begin Monday with jury selection, which is anticipated to take numerous days.
 Opening statements will begin after the jury is seated.